Right Click Tools Community Edition by Recast Software

 - RCT Builder & Runner (Automation Platform)

-Its no secret we like the Recast Right Click Tools.
+It’s no secret we like the Recast Right Click Tools.
 If we didn’t believe in them, we wouldn’t be here.
-We’re glad we can make a Free version available, that is highly valuable in saving time for ConfigMgr admins in their daily tasks.
+We’re glad we can make a Free version available that saves significant time for ConfigMgr admins in their daily tasks.
 We are constantly innovating and adding features, many of which come directly by request from our user base.
 We are large supporters of the Community and want everyone to have the tools to do their best work.

 Additional Right Click Tools Community Posts